 Recently refurbished to a high standard, this cosy cottage dates from 1900.
-Ideal location for Sumburgh Lighthouse, birdwatching, Jarlshof, Old Scatness, and beautiful sandy beaches.
+Ideal location for Sumburgh Lighthouse, birdwatching, Jarlshof, Old Scatness, and beautiful white sandy beaches.
 Convenient for Toab's excellent village shop and post office and Sumburgh Airport.
 Complimentary wifi and a large collection of books, records and CDs.
 Reduced rates are available for longer stays.

 - Browstall Cottage

 - Double room

 - St Ninians Isle

 The entrance to the cottage is a bright, welcoming conservatory.
 This leads to the well equipped kitchen and sitting/dining room.